[Guest Post] How Damaging Sexual Scripts Allow Abuse of “Lucky Boys” to Thrive by Poly Lone Ranger

 “What do your partners need to know about anxieties or bad experiences you’ve had in the past that might influence your relationships?”

-So today we’re talking negative past experiences that can impact your polyamorous relationships and how to navigate these challenges successfully.
+So today we’re talking how harmful past experiences that can impact your polyamorous relationships and how to navigate these challenges successfully by taking a trauma informed approach to polyamory.

-Has your partner ever done something, even inoccuously or with good intentions, that reminded you of a bad past experience in another relationship?
+Has your partner ever done something, even innocuously or with good intentions, that reminded you of a past trauma or a bad experience in another relationship?
 If so, you might be familiar with those awful feelings of your stomach dropping, your nervous system kicking into high gear, or your fight-flight-freeze-fawn impulses jumping to life.

-In many ways, the manifestation of bad past experiences in present relationships is broadly similar whether you’re monogamous or polyamorous.
+In many ways, the manifestation of harmful and traumatic past experiences in present relationships is broadly similar whether you’re monogamous or polyamorous.
 However, there are particular and specific ways this can manifest in polyamory that aren’t relevant in monogamy.
 Most commonly, this appears in the context of your feelings about or reactions to your partner(s) having relationships with other people.

 For example, past relationship traumas or attachment wounds can manifest in extreme jealousy, possessiveness, insecurity, or anxiety around your partners’ other relationships.
 Some people will turn these feelings outwards, attempting to control their partners or implement rigid rules in an attempt to keep themselves safe.
 Others will turn them inwards, convincing themselves that they are unworthy, unloveable, and that their partners are inevitably going to leave them for other people.